datacarpentry/python-socialsci/episodes/13-matplotlib.md

 The `pandas` library contains very tight integration with `matplotlib`.
 There are functions in `pandas` that automatically call `matplotlib` functions to produce graphs.

-Other graphical libraries available from within Python are for example `plotnine` (a ggplot2 realisation for python) and `seaborn`.
-[Seaborn](https://seaborn.pydata.org) has some very powerful features and advanced plot types.
-One of its most useful features is formatting.

-## Plotting with Pandas

 To plot with `pandas` we have to import it as we have done in past episodes.
 To tell Jupyter that when we produce a graph we want it to be displayed in a cell in the notebook just like any other results,